openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       subexpression.

-      Such element is a variable of type *SC*; if *TC* is the type of the left-hand operand of the assignment operator determined at compile time, there are two options:
+      That element is a variable of type *SC*.
+If *TC* is the type of the left-hand operand of the assignment operator determined at compile time, then there are two options:

       - If *TC* is a primitive type, then *SC* can only be the same as *TC*.

-        The value of the right-hand operand is converted to the type of the selected array element, and the value set conversion (see :ref:`Kinds of Conversion`) is performed to convert it to the appropriate standard value set (not an extended-exponent value set).
+        The value of the right-hand operand is converted to the type of the selected array element.
+The value set conversion (see :ref:`Kinds of Conversion`) is performed to convert it to the appropriate standard value set (not an extended-exponent value set).
-        The result of that conversion is stored into the array element.
+        The result of the conversion is stored into the array element.
       - If *TC* is a reference type, then *SC* can be the same as *TC* or a type that extends or implements *TC*.

-        If an |LANG| compiler cannot guarantee at compile time that the array element is exactly of type *TC*, then a check must be performed at runtime to ensure that the class *RC* (assuming that *RC* is the class of the object referred to by the value of the right-hand operand at runtime) is compatible (see :ref:`Type Compatibility with Initializer`) with the actual type *SC* of the array element.
+        If the |LANG| compiler cannot guarantee at compile time that the array element is exactly of type *TC*, then a check must be performed at runtime to ensure that class *RC*---i.e., the class of the object referred to by the value of the right-hand operand at runtime---is compatible with the actual type *SC* of the array element (see :ref:`Type Compatibility with Initializer`).

-        If that class *RC* is not assignable to type *SC*, then *ArrayStoreError* is thrown, and the assignment does not occur.
+        If class *RC* is not assignable to type *SC*, then *ArrayStoreError* is thrown, and the assignment does not occur.

         Otherwise, the reference value of the right-hand operand is stored in the selected array element.